 Learn Arabic Letters

 To learn Arabic alphabets different courses are available.
 These courses are specially arranged in such a way that a newbie can easily understand these letters.
 The terminology “Arabic alphabet and Arabic letter” is considered incorrect by some.
-But for a newbie it’s very helpful to learn Arabic quickly.
-Arabic does not have an alphabet while it considered as object and the letters are called glyphs.
-But for new learners, these glyphs are considered as letters.
+But for a newbie, it’s very helpful to learn Arabic quickly.
+Arabic does not have an alphabet while is considered an object and the letters are called glyphs.
+But for new learners, these glyphs are considered letters.
 Let’s see the letters and how they pronounce

-There are 28 letters in Arabic alphabets.
+There are 28 letters in the Arabic alphabet.
 These letters are written from right to left.
 Generally, short vowels are not written.